livz/livz.github.io/_posts/2012-03-20-Quick-steganography-with-Matlab.md

 ## DCT Steganography
 * This idea of hiding information in DCT coefficients is implemented by the [JSTEG](https://zooid.org/~paul/crypto/jsteg/) tool, which is the software from Independent JPEG Group JPEG, modifed for 1-bit steganography, developed by Derek Upham.
 Its  source is readily available.
-From the README file, *The JPEG encoding procedure divides an image into 8x8 blocks of pixels in the YCbCr colorspace.
+From the README file:
+> The JPEG encoding procedure divides an image into 8x8 blocks of pixels in the YCbCr colorspace.
 Then they are run through a __discrete cosine transform (DCT)__ and the resulting frequency coefficients are scaled to remove the ones which a human viewer would not detect under normal conditions.
-If steganographic data is being loaded into the JPEG image, the loading occurs after this step.  __The lowest-order bits of all non-zero frequency coefficients are replaced with successive bits from the steganographic source file__, and these modified coefficients are sent to the Huffmann coder.*
+If steganographic data is being loaded into the JPEG image, the loading occurs after this step.  __The lowest-order bits of all non-zero frequency coefficients are replaced with successive bits from the steganographic source file__, and these modified coefficients are sent to the Huffmann coder.
 * It's a variation of Least significant Bit steganography, using DCT quantization coefficients.
 * [This website](http://www.guillermito2.net/stegano/jsteg/index.html) describes the whole process very clearly + a tool for extraction (not detection)
 * Phil Sallee's [**_JPEG Toolbox for Matlab_**](http://www.philsallee.com/jpegtbx/index.html) can be used to access the DCT coefficients (and other cool stuff not available directly from Matlab  like _quantization tables, Huffman coding tables, color space information, and comment markers_).
 In the JPEG encoding process, these coefficients are quantized (1), zig-zag ordered (2) and then compressed, Run-Length-Encding and Hufffman (3), so they aren't accessible from Matlab directly.